swathipollishetty/ImmigrationFraud/README.md

 File name: ResearchlData.csv
 Description: This is the initial data we have obtain from our research obtained from a study.
 It includes 28 rows and 8 columns.

 ## Logistic Regression Model
 File name: ImmigrationFraudModels.Rmd
 Description: This is an R file which has code related to Logistic Regression model and visualizations.

 ## Support Vector Machine Model
 File name: SVM_MarriageFraud.ipynb
 Description: This is python Jupyter Notebook file which has code related to SVM model.

 ## Naïve Bayes Classification Model
-[File name: NaiveBayesClassifier.spin.Rmd](
+File name: NaiveBayesClassifier.spin.Rmd
 Description: This is an R file which has code related to Naive Bayes Classifier.

 ## Random Forest Model
 File name: Fraud Test Random Forest (draft).py
 Description: This is a Python Jupyter Notebook file which has code related to Random Forest.

 ## Tableau Visualizations
 File name: Final Visualizations(1).twbx
 Description: This is a Tableau file containing all visualizations and dashboards completed in Tableau.

 ## Correlation Plot
 File Name: Correlation Plots.R
 Description: This is an R Studio file containing code for numeric and important variable correlation plots (4).